-You can also view Senior Medigap plans offered in the Buckeye State.
-Choose among Medicare Advantage, Supplement, and Part D prescription drug coverage offered by multiple companies.
+You can also view Senior Medigap plans.
+Choose among Medicare Advantage (MA), Supplement, and Part D prescription drug coverage offered by multiple companies.
 If you have reached age 65, you are probably eligible for benefits.
 Original Medicare (Parts A and B) does not provide complete coverage for all expenses, including hospital stays, skilled nursing, and doctor bills.
-Twelve standardized plans are offered (A through L) with requirements and limitations fully explained.
-A high-deductible Plan F option provides 100% coverage after the deductible has been met.
+Unlike private plans, Medicare is managed by the federal government, and the provider network covers the majority of physicians, specialists, medical facilities, and hospitals.
+Consumers are not required to purchase Medigap coverage.

 Free Quick Online Quotes

-Instant online individual and family health insurance Marketplace quotes are provided by our broker/agency with more than 37 years of experience.
+Instant online individual and family health insurance Marketplace quotes are provided by our broker/agency with more than 40 years of experience.
 Our free service is provided by live persons.
-Inexpensive plans are available, and we'll find them for you.
-We represent all of the major companies, such as Anthem Blue Cross Blue Shield, Aetna, UnitedHealthcare, Medical Mutual, Humana, Molina, CareSource, Ambetter, Paramount, Premier, AultCare, and SummaCare.
+Inexpensive plans are available, and we find them for you.
+We provide rates and information for all of the major companies (on and off Exchange), such as Anthem Blue Cross Blue Shield, Aetna, UnitedHealthcare, Medical Mutual, Humana, Molina, CareSource, Ambetter, Paramount, Cigna, National General, Oscar, AultCare, and SummaCare.

 Many Affordable Plan Options

 Quality benefits can be affordable.
 There are many policies that can fit your budget and we do the research.
 These plans help you when you have a claim, and feature the coverage you are likely to utilize.
 If you have pre-existing conditions, or you have been denied coverage in the past, you do not have to answer any medical questions on the short application.
 You can not be turned down during Open Enrollment, or if you have a qualifying life event, which generates a “Special Enrollment Period.”
 There is no waiting period for benefits and annual and lifetime caps have been removed.